-Limoneira ranch has nearly 8,000 acres of agricultural production. including lemons, avocados, oranges, specialty citrus.
+Limoneira ranch has nearly 8,000 acres of agricultural production.
+Including lemons, avocados, oranges, specialty citrus.
 Tours include a ranch tour and packing house tour.
 Adjacent to the Visitor’s Center is the original Sunkist lemon packinghouse.
-Reservations are required for tours.
-1141 Cummings Road Santa Paula, CA 93060.
+Reservations required for tours.
+1141 Cummings Road, Santa Paula, CA 93060.

 Bates Nut Farm offers educational tours for schools and groups.
-Seasonal Farm Life, Nuts For You, Harvest, and Pumpkin Patch tours are offered for groups of 15 or more.
-Bates Nut Farm store is open year round selling nuts, dried fruits, candy, jams, and assorted gifts and food items.
+Seasonal Farm Life, Nuts For You, Harvest, and Pumpkin Patch tours are provided for groups of 15 or more.
+Bates Nut Farm store is open year-round selling nuts, dried fruits, candy, jams, and assorted gifts and food items.
 15954 Woods Valley Rd, Valley Center, CA 92082.

 No U-pick here but freshly harvested Peaches, Apples, Plums, Pluots, Cherries, and Asian Pears.
-Whalley’s does the picking, you do the eating.
-Farmstand is located Located on 87th Street East in Littlerock, CA, north of Pearblossom Hwy (CA Hwy 138) and south of Avenue T.
+Whalley’s does the picking.
+You do the eating.
+The farmstand is located Located on 87th Street East in Littlerock, CA, north of Pearblossom Hwy (CA Hwy 138) and south of Avenue T.

 Use the comments section below to suggest Southern California U-Pick Farms and Orchards to this list.